holroydchen/holroydchen.github.io/_posts/2018-1-17-ASX shares find out best performance shares.md

 date:       2019-1-17
 author:     Howard
 header-img: img/post-bg-unix-linux.jpg
-catalog: true
+catalog: false
 tags:
-    - engineer
     - python
     - pandas
-    - data
+    - data mining
 ---

 In this post, I am going to pick up those companies whose share price increased at least 10%.
 I will figured out the percentage of these companies in their own industries.